DanielaBojica/html-integration-workshop/README.md

 The page has been simplified to help you practise the most used HTML tags and CSS.

+CREATE A FORK OF THIS PROJECT TO KEEP YOUR WORK ON YOUR GITHUB ACCOUNT

 Steps for the project:

 ## Analyse the page